 After you have found the right chain, take a careful look at its franchise package.
 Check what the concept includes, what are its competitive benefits and how it is developed.
 Also find out about the division of work between the franchisor and a franchisee and the support provided by the franchisor.
 Also check that the franchisor’s operations and its franchising agreement are in accordance with the Code of Ethics of the Finnish Franchising Association.
-Go to the website of the Finnish Franchising Association to read its Code of Ethics (the document is in Finnish).
+Go to the website of the Finnish Franchising Association to read its Code of EthicsOpens in a new window. (in Finnish).

 Also find out about the costs of being a chain member.
 You will have to spend money on start-up investments, franchise fee and a cooperation fee which depends on your turnover.

 After you have found a chain with an attractive franchise package, you can send your application.
 You can send a franchisee application to more than one chain in the same way as you apply for a job.